 Reports you may need to gather from your payroll software are a payroll register, payroll tax report, payroll deduction report, etc. You might also need to print payroll cash reports or itemized invoices from your benefit vendors if the issue requires more in-depth research.

-For more guidance, check out our guide on how to print QuickBooks Payroll reports.
+For more guidance, check out our guide on how to run and print QuickBooks Payroll reports.

 Pro Tip: Since you’ll be deleting transactions to find what you’re looking for, I recommend maintaining a separate tab that shows all of the transactions, whether they cleared or not.
 This ensures you always have all of the original data in your reconciliation report.